 1. Get clear on business drivers

-One of the reasons an annual budget can take months to complete is that it is strategically disconnected.
-An annual budget needs to communicate your growth objectives and plans to internal stakeholders, all the while helping to control activities such as revenue, expenses, and financing options.
+Annual budgets can take months to complete if it is strategically disconnected.
+An annual budget needs to communicate your growth objectives and plans to internal stakeholders.
+Similarly, it also need to control activities such as revenue, expenses, and financing options.

 An effective budget will drive the execution of the business strategy.
 It needs to be based on business drivers and it requires the alignment of strategic and financial objectives.
-Once this baseline has been established, you can begin identifying the strategies that will help you achieve these objectives, as well as how you will measure their impact.
+Once you have established a baseline, identify the strategies that will help you achieve these objectives, as well as how you will measure their impact.
 This is considered a mostly ‘top-down’ budgeting exercise, where Senior executives set budget parameters based on the strategic direction of the business.

-Part two of your budgeting process should involve Department Heads and represents a more ‘bottom-up’ approach.
+Part two of your annual budgeting cycle should involve Department Heads and represents a more ‘bottom-up’ approach.
 Operational Managers should be responsible for developing the tactics that will deliver the strategies.
-It is critical that any assumptions that are used to develop the forecast are documented and align clearly to at least one strategic goal.
+Document assumptions used to develop the forecast, and ensure they’re aligned to a strategic goal.

 With each iteration, you may find opportunities to standardise processes and systems.
 Put in place solutions that streamline, centralise and standardise data that is critical to planning.
 One way to remove complexities is through automation, which can help you automate low-level, manual tasks and create a single source of truth for enterprise data and reporting.
 By automating time-intensive activities, your FP&A team can spend more time analysing insights – not aggregating data.